How To Find Out If A Number Is Prime

 Practical Applications in Programming

-When implementing primality tests in code, it's important to consider the specific requirements of your application.
+When implementing primality tests in code, make sure to consider the specific requirements of your application.
 Here are some tips for practical implementation:

 1. Choose the right algorithm: Select the appropriate primality test based on the size of the numbers you need to test and the required level of certainty.
 For small numbers, trial division or a precomputed list of primes may be sufficient.
 For larger numbers, use Miller-Rabin.